-We may not be able to successfully commercialize Defitelio in Europe, or obtain marketing approval in other countries, including the United States, which could have a material adverse effect on our business, financial condition, results of operations and growth prospects.\
+We may not be able to successfully commercialize Defitelio in Europe, or obtain marketing approval in other countries, including the United States, which could have a material adverse effect on our business, financial condition, results of operations and growth prospects.

 We acquired Defitelio/defibrotide as a result of the Gentium Acquisition.
 In October 2013, the European Commission, or EC, granted marketing authorization under exceptional circumstances for Defitelio for the treatment of severe hepatic veno-occlusive disease, or VOD, in adults and children undergoing hematopoietic stem cell transplantation, or HSCT, therapy.
-We commenced the launch of Defitelio in Europe beginning in Germany and Austria in March 2014, in Italy (with reimbursement under Law 648/96) in April 2014 and in the United Kingdom in early May 2014.
-We expect to launch in additional European countries on a rolling basis during 2014 and 2015, subject to receipt of pricing and reimbursement approvals as described below.
-Any delay in the planned timing of the launch of Defitelio in additional countries would negatively affect anticipated revenue from Defitelio in 2014 and could negatively affect our growth prospects.
+We commenced the launch of Defitelio in Europe in March 2014, and as of July 2014, we had launched Defitelio in Germany, Austria, Italy (with reimbursement under Law 648/96) and the United Kingdom.
+We expect to launch Defitelio in additional European countries on a rolling basis during the remainder of 2014 and in 2015, subject to receipt of pricing and reimbursement approvals as described below.
+Any delay in the planned timing of the launch of Defitelio in additional countries would negatively affect anticipated revenue from Defitelio in 2014 and could negatively affect our growth prospects in Europe.

-We are in the process of making pricing and reimbursement submissions with respect to Defitelio, and discussing them with regulatory authorities, in those European countries where pricing and reimbursement approvals are required for launch.
-We cannot predict the timing of Defitelio's launch in countries where we are awaiting pricing and reimbursement guidelines.
-If we experience delays and unforeseen difficulties in obtaining pricing and reimbursement approvals, planned launches in the affected countries would be delayed and our anticipated revenue from Defitelio in 2014 and our growth prospects could be negatively affected.
+We are in the process of making pricing and reimbursement submissions with respect to Defitelio, and discussing them with regulatory authorities, in those European countries where we have not yet launched Defitelio, including in countries where pricing and reimbursement approvals are required for launch.
+We cannot predict the timing of Defitelio's launch in countries where we are engaged in pricing and reimbursement submissions.
+If we experience delays and unforeseen difficulties in obtaining favorable pricing and reimbursement approvals, planned launches in the affected countries would be delayed and our anticipated revenue from Defitelio in 2014 and our growth prospects in Europe could be negatively affected.

+Our anticipated revenue and growth prospects would also be negatively affected in the event that we are unable to ultimately obtain favorable pricing and reimbursement approvals in countries that represent significant markets.
 We have developed estimates of anticipated pricing, which are based on our research and understanding of the product and target market.
 However, due to efforts to provide for containment of health care costs, one or more countries may not support our estimated level of governmental pricing and reimbursement for Defitelio, particularly in light of the budget crises faced by a number of countries in Europe, which would negatively impact anticipated revenue from Defitelio.
 While we have launched Defitelio in Italy under Law 648/96, which provides reimbursement for Defitelio by the Italian National Health System until final pricing and reimbursement approval is obtained, we cannot predict the timing for final approval or actual terms of commercial pricing and reimbursement we may receive in Italy.
 In addition, until 2008, Gentium sold forms of defibrotide in Italy to treat vascular disease with risk of thrombosis at a price that was substantially lower than the anticipated commercial price for Defitelio.
 Although our current pricing and reimbursement discussion relates to an unrelated indication, regulators in Italy may use the price of the past sales of defibrotide by Gentium as a reference price for Defitelio, which may make it more difficult for us to justify our requested higher commercial price, which would also negatively impact anticipated revenue from Defitelio in Italy.